wikimedia/composer-merge-plugin/README.md

 Note: `"replace": true` and `"ignore-duplicates": true` modes are mutually exclusive.
 If both are set, `"ignore-duplicates": true` will be used.

+### ignore-require

+In some cases you might want to ignore requirements imposed by included configuration files (e.g. those requirements are fulfilled by other included configuration files).
+This option allows you to set a list of composer-style package name specifications that will get ignored when assembling the combined final require statements.

 ### merge-dev